 The Obverse Of The 1938 Nickel

-The motto “IN GOD WE TRUST” arcs clockwise along the left side from his chest to hairline.
-The word “LIBERTY” and the date “1938” appear clockwise on the right side behind Jefferson.
-A small five-pointed star divides these two inscriptions.
+The motto “IN GOD WE TRUST” arcs clockwise along the left side of the coin, running from his chest up to his hairline.
+Behind Jefferson on the right side, the word “LIBERTY,” a small five-pointed star, and the date “1938” all run clockwise.

 The Reverse Of The 1938 Nickel

-The reverse displays a front view of Monticello, Jefferson’s Virginia mansion.
-The building’s name “MONTICELLO” appears on a ribbon below the structure.
-The motto “E PLURIBUS UNUM” is positioned at the top edge.
+The reverse shows a front-on (head-on) view of Monticello, Jefferson’s neoclassical mansion near Charlottesville, Virginia.
+The word “MONTICELLO” appears on a ribbon below the building, and “E PLURIBUS UNUM” sits along the top edge of the coin.

 Other Features Of The 1938 Nickel